 Connecting state and local government leaders

-It takes more than tax breaks to get big tech companies to move to a locality, government officials say.
+It takes more than tax breaks to get large tech companies to come to a locality.

 Happenstance had nothing to do with Amazon’s selection of Arlington, Virginia, for its second headquarters in 2018 or Boeing’s announcement last week that it will relocate its headquarters there.
 County government departments play an important role in attracting major technology companies by offering tax incentives, access to dark fiber and deep talent pools.
 The underlying reason for the effort is the betterment of all stakeholders, experts say.

 “We talk a lot about public/private partnerships.
 It’s really not that.
 We’re orchestrating an ecosystem, where, basically, government and private, government, commercial, education, higher ed are all collaborating in a way that benefits one another,” said Jack Belcher, chief information officer for Arlington County.
 “It’s really determining how each of us can develop win-win situations.”